Overview of WordPress for Newbies

 PLUGINS.
 There are thousands of free third-party plugins you can add to your WordPress site.
 These allow you to add contact forms, integrate Twitter feeds, improve your SEO, create forums, and do hundreds of other things that are not a core part of WordPress.
 You can see your current plugins by clicking the Plugins tab.
 You can search the directory of plugins on the plugins page and click Install to quickly install any plugin you see there.
 Once installed, most plugins will add an extra menu tab somewhere on the left where you can change the settings of the plugin.

 Recommended WordPress Settings

 When you first log into your WordPress website, we recommend making the following changes.

 1) First, set up a new username/password.
 Changing the admin password and setting up an easy-to-remember username and password for yourself.
 To change the admin password, go to the Users tab and click on “admin” and set your new password using the prompts near the bottom of the page.

 To set up a separate additional username and password for yourself, go to Users > Add New.
 Enter your preferred username and password.
-Be sure to set your “Role” to “Administrator.”
+Be sure to set your Role to Administrator.
 Then click Add User.
-Note that whatever username you choose in WordPress will show up as the author of your blog posts, so choose carefully!
+Note that whatever username you choose in WordPress will, by default, show up as the author of your blog posts, so choose carefully!

 2) Second, set the title of your site.
-Go to Settings > General and change your Blog Title and Tagline to what you like.
+Go to Settings > General and change your Blog Title and Tagline to whatever you like.